xojs/xo/readme.md

   }
   ```

-- For `test/foo.js`, the base config is first applied, then the first overrides config (it's glob pattern matches `test/foo.js`), finally the second override config is applied.
+- For `test/foo.js`, the base config is first applied, followed the first overrides config (it's glob pattern also matches `test/foo.js`), finally the second override config is applied.
 The resultant config is:

   ```json
   {